 The Grand Canal, built in 468 BC is the longest and oldest shipping canal in the world.
 Today it is listed as one of UNESCO’s World Heritage Sites.
 It connects northern and southern China while passing through several rivers; thereby connecting many provinces in the country.
 It plays a major role in the transportation of tons of cargo which contributes greatly to the economy of the country.
-An estimate of 100,000 vessels passes through this canal each year.
+An estimated 100,000 vessels pass through this canal each year.

 Length: 193.5 Km